-NO_x emissions crop residues = $N{crop residues} x$ EF NO_x crop residues x 30/14 (11.6)
+NO_x emissions crop residues = $N{crop residues} \times EF NO_x$ crop residues x 30/14 (11.6)

-NO_x emissions crop residues: NO_x emissions (kg NO_x/year, expressed as nitrogen monoxide) from crop residues left on agricultural soils on agricultural soils

-$N{crop\ residues}$: Amount of N (kg N/year) from crop residues left

-EF NO_x crop residues: NO_x emission factor for crop residues left on soils
+Where: NO x emissions crop residues : NO x emissions (kg NO x /year, expressed as nitrogen monoxide) from crop residues left on agricultural soils Ncrop residues : Amount of N (kg N/year) from crop residues left on agricultural soils $EF\ NO{x}\ crop\ residues$: NO x emission factor for crop residues left on soils (kg NO x -N/kg N) 30/14 : Conversion factor from NO x -N to NO x , Expressed as nitrogen monoxide

-$(kg NO_x-N/kg N)$

 In accordance with the IPCC calculation rules, the activity data include all arable and outdoor horticultural crops (e.g. but not greenhouse farming).
-All crops falling under both of these categories are included in the Agricultural Census (available from www.cbs.nl), and they are included in the calculations for NO ${x}$ emissions.
+All crops falling under both of these categories are included in the Agricultural Census (available from www.cbs.nl), and they are included in the calculations for NO_x emissions.
 In addition, a fixed country-specific value in kg N per hectare per crop type is used for the nitrogen content of above-ground crop residues.
-Finally, the calculations consider the fact that, in some cases, part of the above-ground crop residues are removed from the field and thus do not contribute to NO ${x}$ emissions.
+Finally, the calculations consider the fact that, in some cases, part of the above-ground crop residues are removed from the field and thus do not contribute to NO_x emissions.
 Country-specific values are used for these removals (Van der Hoek et al., 2007).
 The areas used for these crops are taken from the annual Agricultural Census.
 Mowing losses and pasture renovation are also taken into account.